Death Penalty Information Center

 The Death Penalty Information Center website recently received a 5-star educational website rating from MERLOT (Multimedia Educational Resource for Learning and Online Teaching).
 MERLOT is a program of the California State University, in partnership with higher education institutions, professional societies, and industry.

-DPIC's Executive Director, Richard Dieter, received Death Penalty Focus's 2010 Abolition Award “for exemplary leadership and unprecedented commitment to fostering human rights and advancing public awareness about the fundamental injustice of the death penalty.”
+Richard Dieter, then DPIC's Executive Director, received Death Penalty Focus's 2010 Abolition Award “for exemplary leadership and unprecedented commitment to fostering human rights and advancing public awareness about the fundamental injustice of the death penalty.”

 DPIC's online curricula have received a variety of awards for contributions to educational excellence.